Everything you need to know about expected goals

 Who came up with it?

 D'you know the story about Isaac Newton arguing with a German mathematician, Gottfried Leibniz, about who came up with calculus first?
+Probably not, to be fair.
 Basically, they both developed the ideas independently.

-The same is kind of true with expected goals.
-The earliest thing I'm aware of that you could recognise as a calculation of the expected goals concept is in a 1997 academic paper by Richard Pollard and Charles Reep (read more about that here).
-Wikipedia notes a study that Pollard, Jake Ensum, and Samuel Taylor worked on in 2004.
+The same is kind of true with expected goals - lots of people have had similar ideas.
+There's a recognisable version of the expected goals concept in a 1997 academic paper by Richard Pollard and Charles Reep (read more about that here).
+Wikipedia notes a study that Pollard, Jake Ensum, and Samuel Taylor worked on in 2004 too.